simontaen/Passions/Notes.md

 ## Cells

 ## Adding
-* The scrubber seems to blocks the pan gesture
 * Either Transculency OR NavBar hiding.
 Both doesn't make sense.
 Hiding seems to be the better solution, as on AppStore Top Charts, hide when slide.
 * Non-Artists show up like Apple or Siracusa
 * Use the "Theme" Color (Red for Music, Green for Spotify), as the tint Color.
 Not in the Navbar.